• As low as $1,739/Night

 First Wave sits right on the beach, offering a front-row seat to the sunrise over the ocean, crashing waves, and playful dolphins right outside your window.
 Step directly from the deck onto the sand for morning strolls or lazy afternoons by the sea.
 With classic Nags Head cedar shake siding, this home blends nostalgic beach vibes with casual comfort.

-Just behind, Next Wave offers elevated ocean vistas from its deck and living room, letting you savor the same salty breezes and coastal serenity just steps from the shore.
+Just behind, Next Wave offers elevated ocean vistas from its deck and living room, letting you appreciate the same salty breezes and coastal serenity just steps from the shore.
 Its open-concept design and sizable windows bring in natural light and sweeping vistas, making it a welcoming space to relax.

-Each home features a cavernous living area, a entirely equipped kitchen, and a dining area ideal for shared meals and memories.
+Each home features a roomy living area, a entirely equipped kitchen, and a dining area ideal for shared meals and memories.
 Altogether, the 12 bedrooms include a mix of queen beds, twin beds, and bunk beds, with enough room for everybody to spread out and settle in.
 Six full bathrooms mean no one has to wait to rinse off after a day in the surf.

-Outside, appreciate two ocean-facing decks, ideal for coffee at sunrise, catching up with appreciated ones, or simply soaking in the vistas.
+Outside, savor two ocean-facing decks, ideal for coffee at sunrise, catching up with appreciated ones, or simply soaking in the vistas.
 With a total of 4 queen bedrooms, multiple twin and bunk rooms, and communal areas designed for comfort and connection, this setup offers flexibility for groups of all kinds.

 And when you book both homes together for the same week, you’ll receive a 5% discount on each home—a little additional value for your big adventure.